jjspeedie/guide.2021.1.00690.S/step1/step1-initial-continuum-images.md

 # Initial Continuum Images

 Here we perform initial imaging of the continuum data.
 We image each execution block, and spectral window, individually.
+For 8 execution blocks, each with 1 continuum SPW and 4 psuedo-continuum SPWs, that's

 **Out motivation for doing this initial imaging is:**